earwig/benkurtovic.com/_drafts/python-object-replacement.md

 Today, we're going to demonstrate a fairly evil thing in Python, which I call _object replacement_.

+Say you have some program that's been running for a while, and a particular object has made its way throughout your code.
+It lives inside lists, class attributes, maybe even inside some closures.
+You want to completely replace this object with another one; that is to say, you want to find all references to object `A` and replace them with object `B`, enabling `A` to be garbage collected.

+_But why on Earth would you want to do that?_ you ask.
+I'll focus on a concrete use case in a future post, but for now, I imagine this could be useful in some kind of advanted unit testing situation with mock objects.
+Still, it's fairly insane, so let's leave it as primarily an intellectual exercise.

 ## Review

 First, a recap on terminology here.
 You can skip this section if you know